-RoboThespian, a life-size humanoid robot designed by Engineered Arts LTD, spoke about the future of robots at day two of Dublin’s Tech Summit.
+RoboThespian, a life-size humanoid robot designed by Engineered Arts LTD, spoke about the future of robots at the Dublin Tech Summit.

-The multilingual, interactive robot is designed to communicate in real time conversations with humans and was interviewed live for the first time at the summit today.
+The multilingual, interactive robot is designed to communicate in real time conversations with humans and was interviewed live at the event.

 Joined on stage by Emmy Winning Veteran, CNN Anchor, Gina London , QuantumX & Bull in a China Shop Co- founder, Ben Jones and EMEA Lead at Cloud Native Apps and DevOps, Ed Hoppitt, RoboThespian, who was also referred to as George, said that the biggest question about technology is “how we are going to function as a society and what do we choose for our future?"

 “Robots do whatever they are told to do.
-They don’t ask questions and don’t have conscious and the scary thing is not what the robot can do but what the human makes them do,” he said.
+They don’t ask questions and don’t have conscious and the scary thing is not what the robot can do but what the human makes them do,” the robot said.

 He added that “Star Wars is a very accurate vision of the future” it looks at “the way the shape might be and how they (robots) might function.”